onyango-granton/python_security_tool/README.md

 # Docker Security Monitor

+> **Disclaimer:** This tool is designed and tested for Linux-based systems.
+Compatibility with other operating systems is not guaranteed.

 A comprehensive security monitoring system for Docker containers that automatically detects and blocks malicious activities.

 ## Overview